Tip of My Tongue (Lynsey de Paul song): Brotherly Love

 The song was first recorded and released as the fifth single by Brotherly Love (a Liverpool-based group composed of three brothers, Mike, Ronnie and Lee Carroll, who are brothers of impressionist Faith Brown) with the song "I Love Everything About You" as the flip side on CBS Records on 27 April 1973. and was produced by Phil Wainman.
 According to music journalist James Craig, de Paul was in the audience for a Brotherly Love performance at Gulliver's and was so impressed with them that she co-penned "Tip of My Tongue" for them.
 The trio performed the song on the Granada TV programme Lift Off With Ayshea on 22 June 1973.
 The song received positive reviews from the British mainstream press as well as the music press, and the brothers were interviewed about the single It made the top of the UK chart breakers listing on 23 May 1973 (would equate to #51 if the chart had gone beyond a Top 50) but, subsequently, did not manage to enter the UK Top 50 single chart UK Singles Chart.
 Barry Blue was credited as "Barry Green" on this release.
 Brotherly Love's 1973 version of the song was finally released on CD in 2022, on a compilation entitled Bubblerock is Here to Stay Vol. 2: The British Pop Explosion 1970-73.
 A year later, it was released as a track on Singles Collection - Brotherly Love.

 In July 2025, it was released as a track on Bob Stanley Presents Chip Shop Pop.
-In his review of the album arts journalist Kieron Tyler, stated "Then there’s Brotherly Love’s “Tip of my Tongue,” a 1973 single written by Barry Green/Blue and Lynsey De Paul, and sung by the remnants of Sixties vocal outfit The Carrolls.
-Had David Cassidy recorded it, it would have topped the charts for weeks."
-The album entered the official UK Compilation albums chart at No. 73 and the Dutch Compilation albums Top 30 at No. 16. in August 2025.
+In his review of the album arts journalist Kieron Tyler, stated "Then there's Brotherly Love's "Tip of my Tongue", a 1973 single written by Barry Green/Blue and Lynsey De Paul, and sung by the remnants of Sixties vocal outfit The Carrolls.
+Had David Cassidy recorded it, it would have topped the charts for weeks".
+The album entered the UK compilation albums chart at No. 73, and the Dutch compilation albums chart at No. 16, and No. 11 on the Belgian compilation albums chart in August 2025.